Recent Modeling Advances in Dense Suspension Rheology: Recent Developments: Beyond Mean-field Description

 \section{Recent Developments: Beyond Mean-field Description}

-\paragraph{\textit{Network science insights to dense suspension rheology:}} The mean-field models discussed so far, by construction, consider the rheological description in terms of globally averaged quantities, such as the mean frictional coordination number $Z$ or the fraction of frictional contacts $f(\sigma)$~\cite{Singh_2018,Singh_2019,Singh_2020,Singh_2022,Ness_2016,More_2020b}.
-However, insights from dry granular materials have long suggested that mechanical stability and jamming are controlled by the emergence of system-spanning frictional force chains and their organization under load \cite{Cates_1998a}.
+The mean-field models discussed so far, by construction, consider the globally averaged rheological description in terms of globally averaged order parameters, such as the mean frictional coordination number $Z$ or the fraction of frictional contacts $f(\sigma)$ (see review articles~\cite{morris2018lubricated, Morris_2020, Ness_2022, clavaud2025quick}).
+However, by definition, they miss the insight into stress heterogeneity, contact and force networks, and fluctuations in the rheological responses, often associated with features of a critical point in theoretical physics.

+\paragraph{\textit{Network science insights into dense suspension rheology:}} Insights from disordered particulate systems~\cite{Cates_1998a,Behringer_2018,hsiao2012role} have long suggested that mechanical stability and jamming are controlled by the emergence of system-spanning force chains and their organization under load.
+Here, we provide a brief overview of the recent progress along these lines.

-This naturally shifts the focus from traditional structural descriptors in real space, such as $g(r)$ or $S(q)$, to frictional contact or force network space~\cite{clavaud2025quick}.
+This shifts the focus from traditional structural descriptors in real (grain) space, such as $g(r)$ or $S(q)$, to frictional contact or force network space~\cite{clavaud2025quick, Mari_2014}.
 At low stress, the frictional contact network (FCN) is not present.
 As $\sigma$ approaches $\sigma_0$, sparse frictional contacts are formed primarily along the compressive direction.
-At higher stress, contacts also develop in orthogonal directions, stabilizing force transmission and giving rise to looped and branched network structures that closely resemble force-chain organization in dry granular systems~\cite{Cates_1998a}.
+At higher stress, contacts also develop in orthogonal directions, stabilizing force transmission and giving rise to looped and branched network structures that closely resemble the force chain organization in dry granular systems~\cite{Cates_1998a, Radjai_1998}.

-Gameiro et al.~\cite{Gameiro_2020} showed that the persistence of looped structures in the FCN is strongly correlated with the viscosity in both two- and three-dimensional systems, independent of the packing fraction and applied stress, with quantitatively similar trends across dimensions.
-Under simple shear conditions, which are most relevant for shear-thickening suspensions, the dominant structural and kinematic variations occur in the flow and velocity-gradient directions, with comparatively weak variation along the vorticity direction.
-This motivated further studies using two-dimensional simulations to probe the FCN topology to understand the DST and SJ.
+Gameiro et al.~\cite{Gameiro_2020} showed that the persistence of looped structures in the FCN is correlated with the viscosity in two- and three-dimensional systems, over a range of packing fractions and applied stresses.
+Much of this understanding, particularly of network topology, has been developed using two-dimensional simulations.
+Under simple shear, structural variations are primarily confined to the flow and velocity-gradient directions, motivating the use of two-dimensional simulations.
+Consequently, much of the current understanding of frictional contact network topology has been developed within this framework.